LivingInSyn/rcir/README.md

 # RCIR
 RCIR is a ranked choice instant runoff library written in rust.
 It's a work in progress.
+The library is in the rcir directory, and a sample binary is in the rcir_csv directory.

 In the result of a tie for last place and no winner, all the last place candidates are removed